Henrymiumu/COMP3122_GP1/README.md

-# Scrum Sprint Simulation User Manual

 ## Introduction

-Welcome to the **Scrum Sprint Simulation: Ethical AI Development**!
-In this interactive game, you’ll take on the role of a Scrum Master leading a virtual team to improve Amazon’s AI recruitment tool over three sprints.
-Your mission is to deliver maximum value (story points) by building an ethical, unbiased AI system while maintaining quality and team morale, all within a $50,000 budget.
-You’ll hire a team, select tasks, assign work, tackle ethical challenges, and refine your approach using the PDCA framework.
+Welcome to the **Scrum Sprint Simulation**!
+This interactive game lets you step into the role of a Scrum Master, managing a virtual software development team through three sprints.
+Your goal is to deliver maximum value (measured in *story points*) while maintaining high quality and team morale, all within a **$50,000 budget**.
+You’ll hire a team, select tasks, assign work, respond to challenges, and reflect on your performance to improve.

-This manual guides you through each phase, explains mechanics, and provides tips for success.
-Let’s dive in!
+This manual will guide you through each phase of the game, explain key mechanics, and offer tips for success.
+Let’s get started!

----

 ## Getting Started

 - **Open the Game**: Load the HTML file in a modern web browser (e.g., Chrome, Firefox).
-- **Dark Mode**: Automatically adjusts to your system’s preference.
+- **Dark Mode**: The game automatically adjusts to your system’s dark mode preference.
-- **Objective**: Maximize story points across three sprints by developing an ethical AI tool, balancing quality, morale, and budget.
+- **Objective**: Complete as many story points as possible across three sprints while balancing quality and team morale.

----

 ## Game Phases

 ### 1. Introduction (Intro)

-- **What You See**: Welcome screen with objectives: Enhance AI safety at Amazon, address bias, and meet ethical standards.
+- **What You See**: A welcome screen with game objectives and instructions.
-- **What to Do**: Click "Start Your Journey as Scrum Master" to begin.
+- **What to Do**: Click **"Start Your Journey as Scrum Master"** to begin.
-- **Purpose**: Learn the game’s goals and rules.
+- **Purpose**: Understand the game’s rules and goals.

 ### 2. Team Selection

-- **Overview**: Hire a team within a $50,000 budget to build an ethical AI system.
+- **Overview**: Build your team by hiring employees within a $50,000 budget.
 - **Steps**:
-  - Browse employees (e.g., AI Engineer, Data Analyst, Ethics Specialist):
+  1. Browse available employees (e.g., Frontend Engineer, Designer) with Junior, Mid-level, and Senior options.
-    - **Cost**: Budget deduction (e.g., Junior: $10k, Senior: $25k).
+  2. Check details:
+     - **Cost**: How much they deduct from your budget.
-    - **Capacity**: Story points per sprint (e.g., Junior: 5, Senior: 12).
+     - **Capacity**: Story points they can handle per sprint.
-    - **Efficiency**: Work speed (e.g., Senior: 1.2x).
+     - **Efficiency**: How effectively they work (e.g., 1.2x for Seniors).
-    - **Skills**: AI development, data privacy, bias mitigation, ethics.
+     - **Skills**: Frontend, backend, full stack, or design.
-  - Click "Hire" to add to your team; budget updates instantly.
+  3. Click **"Hire"** to add an employee to your team.
+The budget updates instantly.
-  - View team in "Your Team" section; click "X" to fire and recover costs.
+  4. View your team in the "Your Team" section.
+Click the red **"X"** to fire an employee and recover their cost.
-  - Click "Reset Team" to start over.
+  5. Click **"Reset Team"** to start over if needed.
-  - Click "Continue to Backlog" (requires at least one hire).
+  6. When ready (at least one employee hired), click **"Continue to Backlog"**.
 - **Tips**:
-  - Balance skills (e.g., AI + ethics expertise).
+  - Balance skills (e.g., hire frontend and backend developers for versatility).
-  - Seniors are efficient but costly; Juniors save money but produce less.
+  - Seniors are expensive but efficient; Juniors are cost-effective but less productive.

 ### 3. Backlog Selection

-- **Overview**: Select tasks from the backlog to improve Amazon’s AI tool.
+- **Overview**: Choose products (tasks) from the backlog for the upcoming sprint.
 - **Steps**:
-  - Review tasks (e.g., "Collect Diverse Data", "Implement SHAP Explainability"):
+  1. Review available products (e.g., "User Authentication", "Landing Page").
-    - **Story Points**: Effort (e.g., 5-15 points).
+     - **Story Points**: Effort required (higher = harder).
-    - **Skills**: Required expertise (e.g., data, AI, ethics).
+     - **Skills**: Required expertise (e.g., frontend, backend).
-  - Note **Carried Over Tasks** (mandatory from prior sprints).
+  2. Note any **Carried Over Tasks** from the previous sprint—they’re mandatory.
-  - Click "Select" to add (min 3, max 8 tasks).
+  3. Click **"Select"** to add a product to your sprint (up to 8 total, minimum 3 including carried-over tasks).
-  - View in "Selected Products"; deselect with "Select" (except carried-over).
+  4. See selected products in the "Selected Products" section.
+Click **"Select"** again to deselect (except carried-over tasks).
-  - Click "Back to Team" or "Continue to Task Assignment".
+  5. Click **"Back to Team"** to adjust your team, or **"Continue to Task Assignment"** when ready.
 - **Tips**:
-  - Match tasks to team skills.
+  - Match products to your team’s skills.
-  - Avoid overloading—keep total points within team capacity.
+  - Avoid overloading—select tasks your team can realistically complete.

 ### 4. Task Assignment

-- **Overview**: Assign tasks to team members based on skills and capacity.
+- **Overview**: Assign selected products to team members based on their skills and capacity.
 - **Steps**:
-  - See team capacity (e.g., 10 points remaining).
+  1. See your team and their remaining capacity (story points they can handle).
-  - Drag tasks from "Unassigned Tasks" to team members or use dropdowns.
+  2. Drag products from "Unassigned Tasks" to team members, or use the dropdown to assign points.
-  - Click "Assign" to confirm.
-  - Multiple team members can collaborate on one task.
+  3. Confirm the task assignment by clicking **"Assign"** near the story point.
+  4. You can assign more than one team member to work on a single task.
+  5. Ensure skills align (e.g., don’t assign a backend task to a designer).
-  - Click "Continue to Sprint Strategy" when done.
+  6. Click **"Continue to Sprint Strategy"** when all tasks are assigned or you’re ready to proceed.
 - **Tips**:
-  - Align skills (e.g., ethics tasks to Ethics Specialist).
+  - Distribute workload evenly to avoid overburdening anyone.
-  - Leave buffer capacity for unexpected events.
+  - Leave some capacity unassigned if you anticipate challenges.

 ### 5. Sprint Strategy

-- **Overview**: Choose strategies inspired by the PDCA framework.
+- **Overview**: Choose strategies to guide your team’s approach during the sprint.
 - **Steps**:
-  - Options (e.g., "Plan: Bias Audit", "Do: Human Oversight"):
+  1. Review options (e.g., "Focus on Quality", "Optional Overtime").
-    - **Effect**: Impacts speed, quality, or morale (e.g., "Check: Regular Audits" slows progress but boosts quality).
+     - **Effect**: Impacts speed, quality, or morale (e.g., "Focus on Speed" increases points but risks bugs).
-  - Select up to 2 strategies.
+  2. Select up to 2 strategies by clicking them.
-  - Click "Start Sprint".
+  3. Click **"Start Sprint"** to begin.
 - **Tips**:
-  - "Focus on Quality" reduces bias but slows delivery.
+  - "Focus on Quality" reduces defects but slows progress.
-  - "Optional Overtime" increases output but risks morale.
+  - "Optional Overtime" boosts output but lowers morale—use sparingly.

 ### 6. Sprint

-- **Overview**: Simulate a 14-day sprint, tracking progress and handling ethical challenges.
+- **Overview**: Simulate a 14-day sprint (adjustable later), tracking task progress and handling events.
 - **Steps**:
-  - Watch Kanban board (Backlog → In Progress → Testing → Done).
+  1. Watch the Kanban board (Backlog → In Progress → Testing → Done) as tasks advance daily.
-  - Drag tasks to "In Progress" to start.
+  2. Drag tasks from **"Backlog"** to **"In Progress"** to start working on them.
-  - Respond to events (e.g., "Gender Bias Detected"):
+  3. Respond to random events (e.g., "Team Member Sick"):
-    - Choose options (e.g., "Retrain Model" or "Ignore").
+     - Read the description and options.
+     - Click an option (e.g., "Redistribute Tasks") to proceed.
-  - Monitor progress, defects (bias/privacy issues), and morale.
+  4. Monitor progress bars, defects, and team morale.
-  - Proceed to Definition of Done or Retrospective.
+  5. At the end, proceed to the next phase (Definition of Done or Retrospective).
 - **Tips**:
-  - Fix defects in Testing to avoid rework.
+  - Check defects in the Testing stage—tasks may need rework.
-  - Balance event responses to maintain morale and ethics.
+  - Events can disrupt plans; choose options that balance morale and progress.

 ### 7. Definition of Done (After Sprint 1)

-- **Overview**: Set ethical and quality standards.
+- **Overview**: Set quality standards for task completion.
 - **Steps**:
-  - Options (e.g., "No bias >5%, GDPR compliant").
+  1. Choose one option (e.g., "No more than one medium and two low-severity defects").
-  - Stricter rules improve ethics but slow progress.
+     - **Effect**: Stricter rules slow progress but improve quality.
-  - Click "Select" to apply.
+  2. Click **"Select"** to apply it to future sprints.
 - **Tips**:
-  - Start with "Balanced" to avoid overwhelming the team.
+  - "Balanced" is a safe starting point.
+  - Adjust later if too many tasks fail to meet the standard.

 ### 8. Retrospective

-- **Overview**: Reflect and improve using PDCA’s "Act" phase.
+- **Overview**: Reflect on the sprint and make improvement decisions.
 - **Steps**:
-  - Feedback:
+  1. Read team feedback in three sections:
-    - **What Went Well**: (e.g., "Bias reduced").
+     - **What Went Well**: Successes (e.g., "High quality").
-    - **What Could Be Improved**: (e.g., "Slow progress").
+     - **What Could Be Improved**: Challenges (e.g., "Too many defects").
-    - **Action Items**: (e.g., "Train staff on SHAP").
+     - **Action Items**: Suggestions (e.g., "Better planning").
-  - Answer questions (e.g., "Adjust sprint length?").
+  2. Answer questions (e.g., "Adjust sprint length?"):
+     - Click an option (e.g., "Increase to 3 weeks").
-  - Click "Continue to Sprint Summary".
+  3. Click **"Continue to Sprint Summary"** when all decisions are made.
 - **Tips**:
-  - Extend sprints if tasks carry over.
+  - Extend sprint length if tasks pile up.
-  - Hire specialists for skill gaps.
+  - Hire specialists if skills are lacking.

 ### 9. Sprint Summary

-- **Overview**: Review sprint performance.
+- **Overview**: Review your sprint’s performance.
 - **Steps**:
-  - Stats:
+  1. Check stats:
      - **Story Points**: Assigned vs. completed.
-    - **Quality**: Bias-free percentage.
+     - **Quality**: Percentage score.
-    - **Team Morale**: Happiness level.
+     - **Team Morale**: Team happiness.
-  - See feedback, completed tasks, and rework.
+  2. Review sprint feedback, completed products, carried-over tasks, and rework.
-  - Click "View Team" or "Plan Next Sprint" (or "Final Results" after Sprint 3).
+  3. Click **"View Team"** to adjust your roster, or **"Plan Next Sprint"** (or **"Final Results"** after Sprint 3).
 - **Tips**:
-  - High quality boosts scores—address bias early.
+  - High quality boosts your score—fix defects early.
-  - Low morale penalizes—avoid overwork.
+  - Low morale hurts the final score—avoid overworking the team.

-### 10. Final Results (After 3 Sprints)
+### 10. Final Results (After Playing Three Sprints)

-- **Overview**: Evaluate overall success in enhancing AI safety.
+- **Overview**: See your overall performance after three sprints.
 - **Steps**:
-  - Review:
+  1. Review:
-    - **Final Score**: Points × quality + morale bonus.
+     - **Final Score**: Combines points, quality, and morale.
-    - **Total Story Points**: Across sprints.
+     - **Total Story Points**: Across all sprints.
-    - **Average Quality**: Ethical compliance.
+     - **Average Quality**: Overall product quality.
-    - **Tasks Completed**: Number finished.
+     - **Products Completed**: Number of finished tasks.
-  - Click "View Sprint Summary" or "Start New Game".
+  2. Click **"View Sprint Summary"** to revisit details, or **"Start New Game"** to play again.
 - **Tips**:
-  - Score >200 earns "Ethical AI Leader" rating.

----
+  - Aim for a score above 200 for a "Great job!" rating.

 ## Key Mechanics

-- **Budget**: $50,000 start.
-Hiring deducts; firing refunds.
+- **Budget**: Starts at $50,000.
+Hiring reduces it; firing recovers costs.
-- **Story Points**: Task effort; completed points = value delivered.
+- **Story Points**: Measure task effort.
+Completed points contribute to your score.
-- **Task Stages**: Backlog → In Progress → Testing → Done.
+- **Task Stages**: Tasks progress from *Backlog → In Progress → Testing → Done*.
-- **Defects**: Bias, privacy, or compliance issues; must meet Definition of Done.
+- **Defects**: High, medium, or low severity.
+Must meet the Definition of Done to finish, or require rework.
-- **Team Morale**: Starts at 100%; drops with overtime, boosts with success.
+- **Team Morale**: Starts at 100%.
+Drops with overtime or poor results; boosts your final score if high.
-- **Scoring**: Sprint score = points × quality %.
-Final score adjusts for morale.
+- **Scoring**: Sprint score = completed points × quality %.
+The final score includes a morale bonus/penalty.

----

 ## Tips for Success

-- **Team Balance**: Hire AI, data, and ethics experts; mix Junior and Senior levels.
+- **Team Balance**: Hire a mix of skills (frontend, backend, design) and levels (cost vs. capacity).
-- **Task Selection**: Choose tasks matching team skills and capacity.
+- **Task Selection**: Pick tasks your team can handle within the sprint length.
-- **Ethics Focus**: Use "Bias Audit" or "Human Oversight" to reduce defects.
+- **Quality Focus**: Use strategies like "Intensive Testing" to reduce defects early.
-- **Morale Management**: Limit overtime to maintain happiness.
+- **Morale Management**: Avoid "Optional Overtime" unless desperate—it hurts long-term performance.
-- **Adapt**: Adjust strategies or team based on retrospective feedback.
+- **Adapt**: Use retrospectives to adjust sprint length or team composition based on feedback.

----

 ## Troubleshooting

-- **Button Not Working?**: Check requirements (e.g., team hired, 3+ tasks selected).
+- **Button Not Working?**: Ensure you’ve met requirements (e.g., hired a team, selected 3+ products).
-- **Game Stuck?**: Refresh the page.
+- **Game Stuck?**: Refresh the page to restart.
-- **Slow Performance?**: Use a modern browser.
+- **Slow Performance?**: Use a modern browser for the best results.

 ---

+*Happy sprinting!
+Enjoy learning Scrum through this simulation.*